 LaGuardia Community College

-New York, New York City University of New York 25,000 sf
+Long Island City, NY City University of New York

 Center 3 at LaGuardia Community College is, in essence, a vertical campus.
 Piece by piece, CUNY has been adapting the 883,000 sf former cookie factory into a modern program space.